One of the unique features of a cruise in Italy is that you get first-hand experience of the history, culture and character of the waterways of Italy

 The name is somewhat intriguing, although, as you might expect, the reason it came to be called the Canal of Orphans is not a very pleasant one.
 Several theories exist but the most accepted one is that centuries ago when the Genoese arrived with their ships in an attempt to take the city, the Venetians laid waste to the majority of the soldiers, consequently leaving many children orphaned.
 Another theory suggests that this waterway was once used for executions by drowning.

 Thankfully today the place is a much happier one to be and resembles nothing of its former guise.
 We take you along this canal early in the evening just as the activity in the city is slowing down and the atmosphere takes on a serenity that is nothing short of magical.
 We pass ancient monasteries, charming local fishing boats and beautiful tiny churches.
-For any budding photographers on this river cruise in Italy, this is a dream come true!
+For any budding photographers the waterways in Italy are a dream come true!

 A fascinating melange of waterways, the Po Delta has an interesting geological past.
 Formed between 2 million years ago and 75,000 years ago (the last glacial period), the Po Delta has undergone many changes.